ObelusFamily/Anythink-Market-v8mc4/readme.md

 ## First setup

+1. Clone this repository
-1. Make sure you have Docker desktop up and running.
+2. Make sure you have Docker desktop up and running.
 If you don't have Docker setup, <a href="https://docs.docker.com/get-docker/ ">install it</a>.
-2. Run `docker-compose up` from the root directory of the project.
+3. Run `docker-compose up` from the root directory of the project.
-3. Head to `localhost:3000/api/ping` and check to see if the backend is up and running.
+4. Head to `localhost:3000/api/ping` and check to see if the backend is up and running.
-4. Go to `localhost:3001/register` and create a new user to verify everything is working properly.
+5. Go to `localhost:3001/register` and create a new user to verify everything is working properly.